-ON OFF Activates the analog behaving delay circuit which we like to call TMCC.
-You have the option to apply TMCC to either the wet or dry signal.
-The circuit is ON by default with a DELAY of 0 ms and LFO parameters (RATE and DEPTH) at 0 to maintain compatibility with earlier versions of P565 Siren.
+ON OFF Activates the analog-behaving modulated delay circuit affectionately known as the TMCC.
+The circuit is ON by default with a DELAY of 0 ms and LFO parameters (RATE and DEPTH) set to 0 to maintain compatibility with earlier versions of P565 Siren.